 When you use the FDNA Service through our websites, newsletters, mobile apps or other medium, you may be presented with advertisements or opportunities to engage in informational programs consisting of sponsor-selected content.
 Examples of these programs include sponsored news alerts or branded or unbranded discussion groups.
-All sponsored programs will be labeled clearly as sponsored.
-When you choose to engage with a sponsored program, such as engaging with a commercial client’s sponsored news alert, we may provide our commercial clients with your identifiable information and information about the type of engagement (e.g., whether you viewed, interacted with or requested information about such promotional content).
+All sponsored programs are labeled clearly as sponsored.
+When you choose to engage with a sponsored program, such as engaging with a commercial client’s sponsored news alert, you give your consent to provide the sponsor of such content with your personal information and information about the type of engagement (e.g., whether you viewed, interacted with or requested information about such promotional content).

 Surveys and Polls

 Communications to other users

 Communications you initiate through FDNA, such as a colleague invitation sent to a non-User or posting a comment in any of our professional message boards, will list your name in the message.

 In order to diffuse the information posted in our public message boards to a wider audience, we may, from time to time, collect your postings and group them together to use in a specific publication, print, electronic mailing or other public dissemination.
 When your postings are used in this fashion, they may be edited to fit with the general content of the publication being prepared.